nicofirst1/MotionBot/Journal.md

 * Save/Load the recognizer from yaml file
 * Removed detectMultiScale and replace it with multiple face prediction to get the best faces and  faster prediction
 * Optimized code now it is 27% faster
+* Optimized code, now running 25% times faster
+* Using rsync.. no more debugging push!

 # Issues